 Occasionally a project with an ERC20 token can get too large or ambitious to stay on the Ethereum blockchain.
 They may want to change the framework of the technology that their currency runs on, or they may just simply want more control over what they can and can’t do.
 When this happens, the team can decide to transition to mainnet.

-This means the team is building their own separate blockchain for the token, attempting to graduate it to a full-fledged coin.
+This means the team is building their own separate blockchain for the token, in order to graduate it to a separate coin.
 It is no longer bound to Ethereum in this case, but instead becomes a currency on a different blockchain.
-These currencies can not be kept in Ethereum wallets, so generally the token’s team will hold a swap on an exchange like Binance.
+These currencies can not be kept in Ethereum wallets, so generally the token’s team will hold a swap on a major exchange like Binance.
 The exchange takes the ERC20 tokens and swaps them for the new coins which are placed into a different wallet on the new blockchain.
-It’s important to follow updates on all your token investments to see if they plan to transition to mainnet in the near or far future, since getting left behind could have negative consequences to your assets.
+Old tokens can lose their value during token swaps, so it’s important to follow updates on all your token investments to see if they plan to transition to mainnet.

-Non-Fungible Tokens, or NFTs, are one of the most brilliant and understated uses of Ethereum technology.
-Each token represents a single, unique thing.
+Non-Fungible Tokens, or NFTs, are very different from the regular, ERC20 tokens.
+Tokens like DAI Each NFT represents a single, unique thing.
 No two NFTs are alike, so holding one proves without doubt that you are the true owner of whatever it represents.
-Whether that’s a digital collectible character (like CryptoKitties) or the deed to your house, NFTs are ground-breaking for their individualized properties that can be applied to an infinite amount of tangible objects.
+Whether that’s a digital collectible character (like a CryptoPunk) or the deed to your house, NFTs are ground-breaking for their individualized properties that can be applied to both digital objects and real-world assets.

 In all aspects of life, things change.
 The Ethereum blockchain is no exception, and it benefits from an active community of ambitious developers always working on improvements to the ecosystem as a whole.
 One such improvement in the works is the ERC223 token standard.